Skip to main content

 How Can I Entertain Kids When Babysitting?

 Ask kids what they like to do.
 Have them show you their favorite toys and games.
-You can also bring some board games or arts and crafts projects that can keep the kids entertained.
+Younger kids might like to build with blocks or play pretend with stuffed animals or dolls.
+Board games and card games or arts and crafts projects might be fun for older kids.

 Check with parents and other babysitters.
-Ask what games children of different ages like to play.
-You can also look online.
+Ask what games and activities children of different ages like to play.
+You can also look online for ideas.

 Head outdoors.
 Play with the kids outside or take them to a playground, if the parents say it's OK.
 Games like tag and hide-and-seek get children active.
 Running around outside also tires them out so they nap and sleep well, which parents should like.
 Bring some water and snacks so the kids stay hydrated and don't get too hungry.